Nominee shareholders in Thailand: Understanding the risks, legal prohibitions and the future of foreign investment

 Handshake symbolizing a nominee shareholder in Thailand agreement

+Nominee shareholders in Thailand are commonly encountered by foreign investors seeking to set up a business in the country.
 A nominee mechanism involves a Thai citizen who holds assets, shares, or ownership rights in their own name on behalf of another party, typically a foreigner, without exercising actual control or bearing economic risk or receiving benefit from those assets.
-Although this arrangement clearly provides a quick and effective way to comply with the mandatory local control requirement, Thai law directly prohibits it.
+In the context of nominee shareholders in Thailand, such arrangements are specifically designed to bypass foreign ownership restrictions.
+However, Thai law strictly prohibits this practice.

 At Benoit & Partners, we advise foreign investors on the legal risks associated with nominee shareholder arrangements in Thailand.
-Our team provides guidance on compliance with the Foreign Business Act, lawful ownership structures, and alternatives to prohibited nominee practices.
-We assist clients in mitigating civil, administrative, and criminal exposure, particularly in light of enhanced enforcement tools such as the IBAS system implemented by the Ministry of Commerce.
+Our team provides guidance on compliance with the Foreign Business Act, lawful ownership structures, and legal alternatives to prohibited nominee practices.
+We assist clients in mitigating civil, administrative, and criminal exposure.

 Get expert legal guidance.